A great way to make some extra cash is to sell ringtones.

 Update: On 3/16/2016 I was asked by a reader why the link to the site wasn’t working.
 Upon a closer inspection, it seems like the site has been hacked or perhaps is serving malicious files.
 So I took down the link to it.
-Until things get sorted out, please do not visit this site since your computer may be harmed with malicious files.
+Until things get sorted out, please do not visit this site since your computer may be harmed by malicious files.

 Myxer is perhaps the most famous site of its kind.
 It lets you make and distribute mobile phone ringtones, as well as wallpapers.
 You can also sell the ringtones you create on their site.

 The only downside is that they keep 70% of each sale to cover their costs.

 That said, the beauty of these sites is that they will give you your own mobile content store that you can embed in your Facebook or other social media pages attracting more buyers.